Trump fills out his key public health roles

 By Kaanita Iyer, Katherine Dillinger and Jamie Gumbrecht, CNN

-(CNN) — President-elect Donald Trump on Friday announced his picks for critical remaining public health roles in his incoming administration.
+(CNN) — President-elect Donald Trump has announced his picks for critical remaining public health roles in his incoming administration.

-Trump named Dr. Janette Nesheiwat as US surgeon general; Dr. Marty Makary as US Food and Drug Administration commissioner; and Dr. Dave Weldon, a former congressman from Florida, as director of the US Centers for Disease Control and Prevention.
-Trump’s pick to serve as the director of the National Institutes of Health remains outstanding.
+Trump named Dr. Janette Nesheiwat as US surgeon general; Dr. Marty Makary as US Food and Drug Administration commissioner; Dr. Dave Weldon, a former congressman from Florida, as director of the US Centers for Disease Control and Prevention; and Dr. Jay Bhattacharya as director of the National Institutes of Health.

 The announced selections come as some in the public health world have already expressed concern over the president-elect’s intention to elevate Robert F. Kennedy Jr., a prominent anti-vaccine conspiracy theorist, to the nation’s top health post as secretary of the US Department of Health and Human Services.
-Trump’s picks, revealed during a Friday night flurry of Cabinet and staff announcements, paint a fuller picture of what the health agency would look like under Kennedy, if confirmed by the US Senate.
+Trump’s picks paint a fuller picture of what the health agency would look like under Kennedy, if confirmed by the US Senate.

 A person familiar with the search told CNN’s Kaitlan Collins that Kennedy played a key role in selecting the names to fill out the department, including the FDA commissioner and the CDC director.